checkly/docs.checklyhq.com/site/content/docs/cli/project-structure.md

 import { ApiCheck } from '@checkly/cli/constructs'
 import { getPublicResources } from './helpers'

+// an exported async function to signal that
-export default async function createApiChecks() {
+// this check file performs asynchronous operations export default async function createApiChecks() {
-  // an async operation fetching from the network const publicResources = await getPublicResources();
+  const publicResources = await getPublicResources();

   for (const publicResource of publicResources) {